weaveworks/weave/site/router-topology.md

 Weave Net creates a network bridge on the host.
 Each container is connected to that bridge via a veth pair, the container side of which is given an IP address and netmask supplied either by the user or by Weave Net's IP address allocator.
-Also connected to the bridge is the Weave Net router container.

-A Weave Net router captures Ethernet packets from its bridge-connected interface in promiscuous mode, using 'pcap'.
-This typically excludes traffic between local containers, and between the host and local containers, all of which is routed straight over the bridge by the kernel.
-Captured packets are forwarded over UDP to weave router peers running on other hosts.
-On receipt of such a packet, a router injects the packet on its bridge interface using 'pcap' and/or forwards the packet to peers.
+Weave Net routes packets between containers on different hosts via two
+methods: a [fast data path](/site/fastdp.md) method, which operates entirely in kernel space, and a fallback `sleeve` method, in which packets destined for non-local containers are captured by the kernel and processed by the Weave Net router in user space, forwarded over UDP to weave router peers running on other hosts, and there injected back into the kernel which in turn passes them to local destination containers.

 Weave Net routers learn which peer host a particular MAC address resides on.
 They combine this knowledge with topology information in order to